 Why Do You Want to Run? – Discovering and Setting your Running Goals

-Before you take the first physical steps in your running schedule, step one is to understand why you want to run.
-While one factor may the most important, having multiple reasons for running may provide the balance required to keep on the roads, especially if an injury occurs or a little mental burnout creeps in.
+Before the first physical steps in your running schedule, step one is to understand why you want to run.
+While one factor may the most important, having multiple reasons for running provides the balance required to keep on the roads.
+Especially true if an injury occurs or a little mental burnout creeps in.
 As an example, do you want to achieve better mental health while supporting a cause close to your heart by running?
 Write these down and keep them front and center to remind yourself why you endeavored on this path.

 Physical and Mental/Emotional Benefits of Running